A composition of simplified physics-based model with neural operator for trajectory-level seismic response predictions of structural systems: Numerical investigations

 Figure~\ref{Fig_pred_ARB} illustrates the predicted displacement trajectories and absolute errors for all piers in a representative test case.
 The C-PhysFNO model accurately reconstructs nonlinear dynamics, achieving prediction errors typically below 0.001 m.
 Figure~\ref{Fig_Post_ARB} shows the linear regression-based refinement for Pier 1 and Pier 10.
 The refined predictions offer smoother trajectories and quantify uncertainty through posterior intervals, although their accuracy remains comparable to the original C-PhysFNO predictions.

 Table~\ref{Tab_result_ARB} summarizes the RMSE and relative $\mathcal{L}^2$ error across all ten piers, averaged over 10 independent training runs.
 C-PhysFNO and its linear regression-based refinement consistently outperform the standard FNO baseline.
+However, it is worth noting that the standard FNO also achieves reasonably accurate predictions in this example, due in part to the spectral compatibility and smoother structure of the input–output mappings.
 The refinement does not improve the C-PhysFNO prediction, indicating that its primary contribution in this example lies in a preliminary uncertainty quantification for the prediction.

+In addition, Figure~\ref{Fig_ARB_Peak} demonstrates that both C-PhysFNO and its refinement produce accurate estimates of peak displacements, effectively capturing not only the central tendency but also the overall distribution of the peak response.
+This performance is likely supported by the use of spectrally compatible input motions, which mitigate frequency mismatch and thus alleviate challenges in the operator learning.